logston/plog/_posts/2014-12-24-Time-Warner-Cable.rst

 I love the internet.
 Unfortunately, my ISP doesn't always deliver.
 I am a customer with Time Warner Cable and I have, on occasion, found that latency is super high or that I don't have a connection at all.
-These occurrences are not frequent enough to call the Time Warner about but they are annoying.
+These occurrences are not frequent enough to call Time Warner about but they are annoying.
-For the record, I would considered switching ISPs, but I don't have any other options.
+For the record, I would consider switching ISPs, but I don't have any other options.
-Time Warner is the only ISP where I live.
+Time Warner is the only ISP available where I live.

 In order to empower myself a bit, I decided to take measurements of my ping time for a month and determine how bad my situation is.
 Maybe my